varun19299/deep-atrous-guided-filter/README_UDC_2020.md

 For experiment names (which correspond to the ckpt and output folder names), replace "_" by "-" in the config name.

+While using the `aug` configs you must download corresponding `sim_actual` output folder (val and test folders atleast).

 ## Reproduce Results

 ### From checkpoints